What is P3?

-Facilitator training will occur virtually during the week of February 15th.
+Facilitator training will occur virtually on Friday, September 24th.
 This training will go over the content of the program as well as facilitation skills such as norm setting and leadership presence.
 You will be supported along the way.
 We will offer weekly “office hours” to connect with along the way.

 What is the additional time commitment of a facilitator?

 Facilitators can expect to spend only one additional hour per week.
 This semester, P3 sessions will run for four meetings starting the week of March 1st and finishing the week of March 29th.
-The sessions run about 90 minutes to two hours per meeting.
+The sessions run about two hours per meeting.

 In addition to reading the P3 content, the facilitator will be responsible for preparing their story and organizing the logistics of each session.
 P3 Program staff will send weekly email templates for facilitators to customize and send out to their participants with details for the upcoming session.